ruchany13/ruchanme/content/posts/nginxlb.md

  You can find a lot of detail about Nginx in this [link](https://docs.docker.com/get-started/overview/).

  # Implementation
-  Yes, we can start  write a little bit code, config file.
-It'll be funny:)
+   Yes, we can start writing a little bit of code, and a config file.
+It’ll be funny:)

  **Firstly you need install this**
  - [Docker](https://docs.docker.com/get-docker/)
  - Text editor, Prefer [Visual Studio Code](https://code.visualstudio.com/download)

 If you are ready, we can start.
-Load balancer seperate request each server.
-We will create two server for load balancing.
-Every server include different index.html file so we can check the system.
-The name of servers **app1** and **app2** .
-And we will create nginx file for load balancer configs.
-We will run on Docker with **docker-compose.yml** file.
+The load balancer separates requests from each server.
+We will create two servers for load balancing.
+Every server includes different index.html file so we can check the system.
+The name of servers app1 and app2.
+And we will create an Nginx file for load balancer configs.
+We will run on Docker with a docker-compose.yml file.

  File systems:
 ```.